Eloisa Garcia Tamez: Military service

 Tamez worked at the Audie L. Murphy Department of Veterans Affairs Medical Center in San Antonio, Texas from 1972 to 1982.
 From 1982 to 1999, she was an officer, rising to the rank of lieutenant colonel, in the United States Army Reserve.
 During this time, she was an assistant chief nurse or chief nurse at VA hospitals in San Juan, Puerto Rico; Hot Springs, South Dakota; and Cleveland, Ohio.
 On October 25, 2008, she was sworn into the Texas State Guard Medical Brigade as Commander for the Rio Grande Valley Company.

+Teaching

+Tamez taught at the University of Texas Rio Grande Valley (UTRGV).
+She became associate dean for Student Success and Engagement at the UTRGV School of Nursing.

 Current activism

-In 2007, Tamez co-founded the Lipan Apache Women Defense, an Indigenous Peoples Organization.
-Registered at the United Nations Permanent Forum on Indigenous Issues, the organization serves to educate the public regarding contemporary Lipan Apaches and Lower Rio Grande indigenous peoples' legal challenges to human rights violations by the Department of Homeland Security in the process of constructing the Texas-Mexico border wall.
+Tamez co-founded the National Association of Hispanic Nurses and the International Latino Nurse Faculty.